Theocracy: Mount Athos

 Mount Athos is a mountain peninsula in Greece which is an Eastern Orthodox autonomous area consisting of 20 monasteries under the direct jurisdiction of the Primate of Constantinople.
 There have been almost 1,800 years of a continuous Christian presence on Mount Athos, and it has a long history of monasteries, which dates back to at least 800 AD.
 The origin of self-rule at Mount Athos can be traced back to a royal edict issued by the Byzantine Emperor John Tzimisces in 972, and reaffirmed by Emperor Alexios I Komnenos in 1095.
 Greece wrestled control of the area from the Ottoman Empire during the First Balkan War in 1912.
 However, it was formally recognized as part of Greece only after a diplomatic dispute with the Russian Empire was no longer an obstacle, after the latter's collapse during World War I.

 Mount Athos is specifically exempt from the free movement of people and goods required by Greece's membership of the European Union, and entrance is allowed only with express permission from the monks.
 The number of daily visitors to Mount Athos is restricted, with all visitors required to obtain an entrance permit.
 Only men are permitted to visit, and Eastern Orthodox Christians take precedence in the issuing of permits.
 Residents of Mount Athos must be men aged 18 and over who are members of the Eastern Orthodox Church and also either monks or workers.

 Athos is governed jointly by a community consisting of members of the 20 monasteries and a Civil Administrator, appointed by the Greek Ministry of Foreign Affairs.
 The monastic community is led by the Protos.

+United Kingdom & the Isle of Man

+The United Kingdom maintains a measure of partial ecclesiocracy via the Lords Spiritual, 26 senior bishops of the Church of England who sit ex officio in the House of Lords, the upper house of the British Parliament.
+Similarly, in the Isle of Man, a crown dependency, the Bishop of Sodor and Man sits ex officio in the Legislative Council, the upper house of the Manx Tynwald; legislation to remove the bishop's seat was passed in 2026 and will have no bishops in its legislature once the current bishop retires.